haltman-io/mail-forwarding/README.md

 ⚠️ **Important prerequisite**

-This Node.js project **depends on the Mail Forwarding base-postfix-forwarder** to run properly.
+This Node.js project **depends on the base-postfix-forwarder** to run properly.

 Before installing or running this API, **you MUST read and deploy the base-postfix-forwarder first**, since this service **writes directly into the same database used by the base-postfix-forwarder** (Postfix + MariaDB stack).